alzwded/JakOestFilter/README.md

 ```

 The original `cgadither` filter is sort-of a snapshot in time on the way to `cgadither2`, but it yields some nice results by itself. `cgadither2` tries to do a better job to conserve reality, the number-less version is more of a toy. (wait, isn't this whole project a toy?)

+The `cgafilterfs` works like `cgafilter2`, but uses Floyd-Steinberg dithering instead of random.

 Conclusion
 ==========